Petrol, diesel prices unchanged; here are the prices in your city today

 The state-run oil marketing companies - Indian Oil, Bharat Petroleum, and Hindustan Petroleum align the rates of domestic fuel with that of the global crude oil prices by taking into account any changes in the foreign exchange rates.
 Any changes in fuel prices are implemented with effect from 6 am every day.

+Brent crude futures rose 38 cents, or 0.5%, to $74.86 a barrel, after shedding 2 cents on Tuesday in the first decline in six days.

-With no signals from the Union government and the states that they will cut taxes on fuel, and no change in international petroleum prices, relief on this front is unlikely in the near future.
+With no signals from the Union government and the states that they will cut taxes on fuel, and rise in international petroleum prices, relief on this front is unlikely in the near future.

 Dear Reader,